This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 11. May Help Treat Depression

 What foods are high in DHA?
-Docosahexaenoic acid is primarily found in fatty, cold-water fish, including sardines, salmon, mackerel, tuna, shellfish and herring.
+Docosahexaenoic acid is primarily found in fatty, cold-water fish.
 It is also present in mother’s milk and available in lower amounts in meat and eggs.

 Women who are pregnant or planning to become pregnant should not eat high quantities of white albacore tuna, shark, tilefish, swordfish or king mackerel due to concerns about mercury consumption.
 It’s recommended that pregnant women consume no more than six ounces per week of these fish and instead get omega-3s from fish like salmon and sardines.